esraamorsy131/Sales-Analysis-by-Excel/README.md

 ## Project Overview

-The Sales Data Analysis project focuses on extracting meaningful insights and optimizing business strategies through a comprehensive analysis of sales data.
+The Sales Data Analysis project aims to uncover meaningful insights and support strategic decision-making through a comprehensive analysis of sales data.
+This was achieved using Excel tools such as Power Query and Pivot Tables, with a focus on data cleaning, trend analysis, and dashboard creation.
-By leveraging advanced analytics and visualization techniques.

 ## Tools Used 🧑‍💻💻

-### Excel(Power Query , Pivot Tables)
+### Excel (Power Query, Pivot Tables)

 #### Data Cleaning 🧽
-1. **Remove Duplicates:** Eliminated duplicate values from the dataset.
+1. Removed duplicate entries.
-2. **Format Modification:** Adjusted data formats for numbers and dates.
-3. **Fill Missing Data:** Populated empty cells in the "adjustment_reason" column based on the available data.
-4. **Fill Missing Data:** Populated empty cells in the "simplified_return_reason" column based on the available data.
+2. Formatted dates and numerical values for consistency.
+3. Handled missing values to ensure accuracy of analysis.

 #### Data Analysis 📊